 Can the travel awards be used to support travel expenses for multiple conferences?

 - Unfortunately, an award can only be used for one conference that is specified at the time of applying.
 It is non-transferable whether it be to another person or to another conference.

 Where can I find the personal statement prompts?

 - The prompts are provided within the application in the personal statement section.
-They are similar but a little different for each of the awards.

 Does the character count include space?

 Letters of Recommendation and DGP Authorization

 Where do we submit the letter of recommendation?